playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 }
 ```

-While there were hints that `Suspense` would eventually lead to other features - like data fetching maybe? 👀 - I want to wrap up the work Fiber did for React's future.
+While there were hints that `Suspense` would eventually lead to other features — like data fetching maybe? 👀 — I want to wrap up the work Fiber did for React's future.

 ## Exploring concurrency

-While the React's Fiber rewrite enabled a number of features, it was difficult to explain many of the concepts leveraged without abstract examples.
+While the React's Fiber rewrite enabled a number of features, it was challenging to explain many of the concepts leveraged without abstract examples.
 It wasn't until React 18 that we saw a slew of new APIs introduced that would allow us to more directly interface with the new rendering behaviors.

 These new APIs were called "concurrent features" and included the following APIs: